fluiddyn/fluidsim/doc/examples/clusters/jean_zay/README.md

 module purge
 ```

+### Install p3dfft-2.7.6 in $WORK

-# TODO: Document the installation of p3dfft-2.7.6 in $WORK and modify conf_files/.fluidfft-site.cfg (we need to load automake/1.16.1 and libtool/2.4.6 for this)
+TODO: Document the installation of p3dfft-2.7.6 in $WORK and modify conf_files/.fluidfft-site.cfg (we need to load automake/1.16.1 and libtool/2.4.6 for this)

+TODO: we also need to change the environment variable LD_LIBRARY_PATH in
+setup_env_base.sh (as in the occigen directory).

-Configure conda
+### Configure conda

 ```bash
 module load python/3.8.8